rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/52_software-development/528_deployment-phase.md

     - Deep Dive
 ---
 ## Phases
+The deployment details page describes the detail of each phases a deployment.
+Mainly the the deployment undergoes into the 3 following phase after a deployment is initiated.

+1. Submitted: This is the first stage of a deployment.
+The label **Submitted** indicates that the deployment is accepted by the platform and moves to the second stage.

+2. In progress: After the deployment is submitted successfully and , and if there are no errors, it moves to the final stage.
+If the platform encounters any error, the following error status are displayed.

+* Provisioning error
+* Failed to Start
+* Unknown

+3. Running: After successfully completing the **In Progress** phase, and if there are no errors, the final status is displayed as **Running**.
+At this stage, your deployment is running successfully on the platform.
+If the platform encounters any error at this stage, the following errors status are displayed.

+* Failed to Update
+* Runtime error
+* Device offline
+* Partially de-provisioned

 The lifecycle of a deployment consists of multiple phases.
 The **DEPLOYMENT PHASE** indicates the current phase of the deployment in its lifecycle.